AstridWH/H20_Project-0/README.md

 	It takes ages to run the test, and I have no idea why.
 	P.S; I figured it out.
 Now I feel silly.

+- Exercise 3, sin can't take too high N. 85 seems to be the highest it can go.